 This recipe for a whole roasted cauliflower consists of 3 main parts: the saffron and turmeric infused roasted cauliflower, the feta and yogurt sauce flavored with lemon and garlic, and the pomegranate dressing.
 To finish it all off, I garnish this dish with fresh mint and pomegranate seeds.

-- Cauliflower: The recipe below is intended for a large cauliflower.
-Choose a firm cauliflower with tightly packed florets without browning or blemishes.
+- Cauliflower: Cauliflower is hearty and takes on flavoring very well, so it makes for a great vegetarian main–from this recipe to my spicy cauliflower steaks.
+Opt for a large, firm cauliflower with tightly packed florets without browning or blemishes.

 - Saffron: Derived from the crocus flower, this vibrant red spice is often sold in dried strands, which are the stigma and styles of the flower.
 Saffron is expensive so you'll want to make the most of it.
 To do so see "Tips for making Saffron Roasted Cauliflower" below on how to make your saffron goes further.
 If you're curious about this elusive spice, learn all about saffron in our What Is Saffron?
 Essential Guide.